20 Good Character Traits Essential For Happiness

 You are able, through good habits or willpower, to overcome your desires or feelings in order to follow the best course of action or to rise to your commitments or principles.
 You have a strong sense of self-control in order to reach a desired goal.

-Would you like free access to a toolkit of resources to help you live a bold and fearless life?
+Would you like free access to my toolkit of ebooks to help you live a bold and fearless life?
 Click here to get my Free Bold Living Guides.

 Developing these traits of good character can be difficult to foster and maintain, but they afford so many positive benefits to improve the quality of your life.